ROC Launches Latent Fingerprint Capabilities, Ranking Top 3 Globally For Accuracy With Speeds 500X Faster Than Industry Standard

 Along with Swann, the former CEO of IDEMIA National Security Solutions with nearly three decades of biometric experience, including 18 years at the FBI, ROC recently added Benji Hutchinson, who led similar major programs as President of NEC National Security Systems and President & COO of Paravision.
 Collectively, the ROC team has extensive knowledge in deploying cutting-edge fingerprint technologies and is well-versed in the standards and scientific underpinnings required to deliver these highly advanced, next-generation applications.

-As evidenced by NIST ELTF testing , we have begun to see a pattern of disruptive U.S.-based entrants emerging, often holding a fast-moving, innovative edge over traditional foreign biometric providers.
+As evidenced by NIST ELTF testing , a pattern of disruptive U.S.-based entrants is emerging, often holding a fast-moving, innovative edge over traditional foreign biometric providers.
 Thanks to ROC, there is now an entrant putting America at the top of global rankings and proving that homegrown computer vision and artificial intelligence researchers are among the best in the world.

 Making the world smarter, safer, and stronger.